Nihad-BIT/Backup/Readme.md

 Hello
-This repo is made only for making backups to the company CRM's treat it as it is
+This repo was made only for making backups to the company CRM's treat it as it is.